What is Wi-Fi?

 How will I know if I am going to be on an aircraft equipped with United Wi-Fi?

 If an aircraft is equipped with United Wi-Fi, you will see the Wi-Fi icon on the plane, to the right of the door, when you enter the aircraft.
 Aircraft with United Wi-Fi will feature seatback cards with instructions for connecting.
 You may also view whether or not an aircraft has Wi-Fi by viewing the Amenities section of your flight status on united.com, the United app or the information screen at the departure gate.

 Internet purchase process

 Pricing for Internet access will vary.
 On most aircraft equipped with United Wi-Fi, pricing for Internet access is determined and charged by flight segment (from takeoff to landing).
-On aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.
+On all 737 and 757 aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.

-- Does United offer a daily, weekly or monthly Wi-Fi pass?
+Does United offer a daily, weekly or monthly Wi-Fi Internet pass?

-The Wi-Fi Internet access on our p.s. flights between New York JFK and Los Angeles or San Francisco is provided and managed by Gogo.
+The Wi-Fi Internet access on our p.s. flights, available on select transcontinental routes, is provided and managed by Gogo.
 The Wi-Fi Internet access on all other aircraft is managed by United.
 We do not have the ability to transfer purchases between providers.

 United manages the Wi-Fi Internet service on non-p.s. flights.
 It is not affiliated with Boingo.

-- What credit cards does United accept as payment for United Wi-Fi?
+What payment options does United accept for United Wi-Fi Internet?